-I liked the feeling to be for two weeks in the mountings skiing or canoeing down the river and not to know anything about what happens in the world, without weather forecast and without knowing about my family.
+I used to enjoy the feeling to be for two weeks in the mountings skiing or canoeing down the river and not to know anything about what happens in the world, without a weather forecast and without knowing about my friends and family.
 That’s what I call relaxation 😉 Mobile phones changed our behavior significantly.
 We’re always reachable and we never ever really switch off unless there is no signal.
-And when there is no signal we start to feel uneasy – we can’t call and what if anything happens?
+When there is no signal we start to feel uneasy – we can’t call and what if anything happens?

-Mobile communication really changed our way how we act in case of emergency and also the effectiveness.
+Mobile communication changed our way how we act in case of emergency and also its effectiveness.
 Emergency crews can get on scene much faster, have more information and can update emergency centers with the latest development.
 It is even possible to provide so called assisted first aid.
-On the other hand common people relay sometimes on mobiles a bit too much.
+On the other hand people rely sometimes on mobiles a bit too much.

 „ZZS KV, KZOS v Jihlavě (01)“ od Radim Holiš, Wikimedia Commons.
 Licensed by CC BY-SA 3.0 cz via Wikimedia Commons